Retaining all its magnificent old character, this village house has been restored and reformed with style, taste and imagination ...

 Prices are are inclusive of electricity heating costs in winter months (but not firewood).

-Christmas and New Year (17th December to 6th January 2017 & 16th December to 5th January 2018) the price is 50 Euros per person per night.
+Christmas and New Year (16th December to 5th January 2018) the price is 50 Euros per person per night.
 Minimum 6 guests; minimum stay 5 nights.

 A 250 Euro security deposit is required on each booking.
 This is held against your credit or debit card and will be cancelled one week after your holiday, subject to any reductions for breakages or damage.
 See Terms and Conditions for full details.